slince/config/README.md

 #### Load configuration files

-Load a configuration file
+Loads a configuration file

 ```
 $config->load('/path/to/config.json');
 ```

-You can also load a directory that contains multiple files
+Loads a directory that contains multiple files

 ```
 $config->load('/path/to/config-directory/');